 Repeat three times a day.

 Honey is not recommended for children under eight months.
 Also, raw honey may contain toxic botulism bacteria.
 Use with caution.
-Here’s a video you can watch for more information how to use honey as a remedy for eczema:

 How to prevent eczema?

 Since genetics play such a significant role when it comes to eczema, it’s not up to us whether or not we get the disease.
 But if we had an episode, is there a way to prevent further flare-ups?
 Yes, there is.
 Just follow these simple tips:

 Use moisturizers regularly to prevent dry skin.

 Stay away from harsh detergents, solvents, and soaps or wear gloves.